blhutchings/AutoTriadBuddy/README.md

 ### Requirements
 ---
 - **Must use Dark Theme ingame**
-- **Game must be maximized (Windowed or Fullscreen)**
+- **Should be Windowed Maximized or Fullscreen.
+If the window resolution is too small, text might not be detected**
-- [FFTriadBuddy] or Dalumud Plugin - Draws outlines around card and optimal location
+- [FFTriadBuddy] or Dalamud Plugin - Draws outlines around card and optimal location
 - [Tesseract 5.0] - Used to detect button text and results of game

 ### Config Setup